 }

-That codes build widgets combination of Container, Card, Column, Image, Text, and RaisedButton.
-The RaisedButton has onPressed event that action to navigate to the MapsWidget page.
+That codes build a widget combination of Container, Card, Column, Image, Text, and RaisedButton.
+The RaisedButton has an onPressed event that action to navigates to the MapsWidget page.

 Step #6: Display Google Maps

-We assume you have already got Google Maps API KEY.
-Next, open and edit pubspec.yml then add this dependency under flutter dependency.
+We assume you have already got a Google Maps API KEY.
+Next, open and edit pubspec.yml then add this dependency under Flutter dependencies.

 dependencies: